TITLES AND

 "Stable Mates" (04/26/59):

 When Timmy brings home a little dog that Lassie's been feeding, the animal is temporarily adopted as Lassie's "pet" and named "Spot."
-But when the three bring home a temperamental race horse named Monarch, Ruth is a bit perturbed.
+But when the trio bring home a temperamental race horse named Monarch, Ruth is a bit perturbed.
 Mr. Kramer: Stuart Randall.

 • Note: The little dog who plays Spot turns up in at least two later episode, as "Butch," Flip's dog, and "Ruff," the pet of Mr. Jensen in "Lassie's Good Deed."
 Randall played several guest star roles on the series and became series semi-regular Al Livermore during the last season of Timmy episodes.